 - The data can be of any type.

-- The Source Data can be a database, a Spreadsheet or any other kinds of a text file.
+- The Source Data can be a database, a Spreadsheet or any other kind of text file.

 - The Source Data can be of any format.
-We cannot expect to get data with the same format considering the sources are vastly different.
+However, we cannot expect to get data with the same format considering the sources are vastly different.